ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 ATTR amyloidosis follows an autosomal dominant inheritance pattern, meaning that each child of an affected individual has a 50% chance of inheriting the genetic mutation.
 However, inheriting the mutation does not guarantee that symptoms will develop, as penetrance can be incomplete and the age of onset varies significantly even within families.

-Family screening typically begins with genetic testing for at-risk relatives to determine who carries the mutation.
+In my practice, family screening typically begins with genetic testing for at-risk relatives to determine who carries the mutation.
 This information allows for risk stratification and targeted monitoring of mutation carriers while providing reassurance to those who test negative.
 The decision to undergo genetic testing is personal and should involve genetic counseling to ensure individuals understand the implications of both positive and negative results.

 Prognosis and Disease Progression

-Understanding the natural history and prognosis of ATTR cardiac amyloidosis helps patients and families make informed decisions about treatment and life planning.
+Understanding the natural history and prognosis of ATTR cardiac amyloidosis helps my patients and their families make informed decisions about treatment and life planning.
 However, the prognosis varies significantly between individuals, making predictions for any specific patient challenging.

 Without treatment, the median survival for patients with ATTR cardiac amyloidosis has historically been reported as 2-6 years from the time of diagnosis.
 However, these statistics come from studies conducted before current treatments became available and may not reflect outcomes with modern therapy.
-Additionally, survival varies significantly based on the stage of disease at diagnosis, with patients diagnosed earlier in the disease course having better outcomes than those diagnosed with advanced heart failure.
+Additionally, survival varies significantly based on the stage of disease at diagnosis, with patients I diagnose earlier in the disease course having better outcomes than those diagnosed with advanced heart failure.

 The presence of other organ involvement also affects prognosis.
 Patients with both cardiac and neurologic involvement typically have more complex management needs and may experience more rapid functional decline.
 Kidney involvement, while less common in ATTR amyloidosis than in other forms of amyloidosis, can complicate treatment and worsen outcomes when present.